-Refer to Alcohol Discipline Analytical Method 1.0 for reagent requirements.

-- Simulator bottle containing an acetone water mixture - 3.2.1 Acetone solution: add approximately 2 ml reagent grade or equivalent of acetone to approximately 500 ml of water in a simulator bottle.
-The amount of acetone should be such that it can be easily detected by odor upon sampling. - 3.3 Reference Material: Refer to Alcohol Discipline Analytical Method 1.0 - 3.3.1 Quantitative Simulator solutions used for certification of instruments should only be used a maximum of 25 times.
-Qualitative solutions can be changed at the analyst's discretion (see acetone solution description)

-3.4 Safety Concerns
+- 3.2.1 Refer to Breath Alcohol Discipline Analytical Method 1.0 for reagent requirements. - 3.2.2 Acetone solution: add approximately 2 ml reagent grade or equivalent of acetone to approximately 500 ml of water in a simulator bottle.
+The amount of acetone should be such that it can be easily detected by odor upon sampling. - 3.3 Reference Material: Refer to Breath Alcohol Discipline Analytical Method 1.0 - 3.3.1 Quantitative Simulator solutions used for certification of instruments should only be used a maximum of 25 times.
+Qualitative solutions can be changed at the analyst's discretion (see acetone solution description) - 3.4 Safety Concerns